Academic Catalog

 When searches commence for new faculty members, it is the goal of the College to identify, recruit, and retain highly qualified, diverse, and talented faculty who embrace the mission of the College for position openings.
 The following “Guidelines for Conducting a Faculty Search” are designed to assist in the faculty hiring process.

-2. The continuing department chair and the Provost, in consultation, will select members of the search committee.
+2. The continuing department chair and the Dean of the Faculty, in consultation, will select members of the search committee.
 All continuing full- and part-time members of the department should take an active role in the search process.
 Search committees should normally include at least one faculty member from outside the department.
 If the department conducting the search does not have any female or minority members participating in the search, a female or minority faculty member from outside the department should be invited to join the search committee.

 3. All advertising for positions is coordinated by the office of the Provost.
 The department chair, in consultation with the Provost, will prepare an advertisement and together they will determine where to place it and any other methods to be used to locate suitable candidates.